We are delighted to be supporting the NSPCC by taking part in their Number Day on Friday 2 February 2018.

-On 3 February we will be taking part in The Great Earlsmead Number Challenges!!
-Pupils will be learning number facts and times table facts to complete their year groups timed tests.
-To help raise money for the NSPCC, we are asking for families and friends to support and sponsor children to complete their number challenges.
-Please complete the sponsor form on the back of this letter and return it with any sponsor money in an envelope to your child’s class teacher.
+On 2 February we will be taking part in The Great Earlsmead Number Challenges!!
+Pupils will be learning number facts and times table facts to complete their year groups timed challenges.
+To help raise money for the NSPCC, we are asking for families and friends to support and encourage children to complete their number challenges by making a donation.

 It all adds up